 In India until 2019 the feature was concentrated in only premium and luxury vehicles.
 In 2019 mid-segment and top selling cars such as Hyundai Venue and Kia Seltos came with this feature.
 Newly launched Hyundai Aura also features this option.

 PowerSquare Bangalore based company was the first in-car wireless charging service provider in the country.

-As of January 2020 there are 252 models of mobile phones which are QI enabled.
-In the future with the introduction QI feature in newly launched models will propel the wireless charger market.
+As of March 2021 there are 261 models of mobile phones which are QI enabled.
+In the future with the introduction of QI features in newly launched models will propel the wireless charger market.

 Various uncertified devices which do not meet the Qi standards are unsafe are restraining the aftermarket growth.